AdobeDocs/experience-platform.en/help/sources/tutorials/api/monitor.md

 ---
 # Monitor dataflows using the Flow Service API

-Adobe Experience Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
-You can ingest data from a variety of sources such as Adobe applications, cloud-based storage, databases, and many others.

-[!DNL Flow Service] is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
-The service provides a user interface and RESTful API from which all supported sources are connectable.

 This tutorial covers the steps for monitoring flow run data for completeness, errors, and metrics using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

+>[!NOTE]
+>
+>This tutorial requires you to have the ID value of a valid dataflow.
+If you do not have a valid dataflow ID, select your connector of choice from the [sources overview](../../home.md) and follow the steps outlined to createa dataflow before attempting this tutorial.

 ## Getting started

-This tutorial requires you to have the ID value of a valid dataflow.
-If you do not have a valid dataflow ID, select your connector of choice from the [sources overview](../../home.md) and follow the steps outlined before attempting this tutorial.

 This tutorial also requires you to have a working understanding of the following components of Adobe Experience Platform:

 * [Sources](../../home.md): [!DNL Experience Platform] allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
 * [Sandboxes](../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.

-## Using Platform APIs
+### Using Platform APIs

 For information on how to successfully make calls to Platform APIs, see the guide on [getting started with Platform APIs](../../../landing/api-guide.md).

-## Monitor flow runs
+## Monitor dataflows

-Once you have made a dataflow, perform a GET request to the [!DNL Flow Service] API.
+To see the status of your dataflow, make a GET request to the [!DNL Flow Service] API, while providing your dataflow's corresponding flow ID.

 **API format**